 As mentioned above, an agent must have authenticated access to your site in order to access these features.
 All abilities require the same user capabilities that a regular WordPress user must have to access your Ad Commander data.
 Typically, this is the manage_options capability (Administrator).
 You can also enable Editor access to Ad Commander in settings to lower this requirement.

 The way in which you give an agent access to your site is outside the scope of Ad Commander itself, but one option is to create an Application Password for your user or a separate user.
 You can then provide the username and application password to your agent.
 Also, consider implementing the WordPress MCP Adapter on your site.
-When using the MCP adapter, credentials do not have to be provided directly to the agent.
+When using the MCP adapter, credentials can be provided in a config file, and abilities are automatically discovered by agents.

 Pointing your agent in the right direction